ESMCI/cime/CONTRIBUTING.md

 * Follow [PEP8][pep8] for style.
 (The `flake8` utility can help with this.)
 * Write a [good commit message][commit].

-Pull requests will automatically have tests run by Github Action.
-This includes running both the unit tests as well as `pre-commit`, which checks liniting.
+Pull requests will automatically have tests run by a Github Action.
+This includes running both the unit tests as well as `pre-commit`, which checks linting.

 [pep8]: http://pep8.org
 [commit]: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html